Xesa/godot-resource-auto-loader/README.md

 ```

 #### Inside the node that needs to import the resource properties:
-- Declare the properties that you want to be modified by the resource if they don't exist already in the base class.
+- Declare the properties that you want to be modified by the Resource if they don't exist already in the base class.
-- In the `_ready` method, call `ResourceAutoLoader.load(self, resource_type)`, where `resource_type` is the type of the resource that you want to allow.
+- Declare a property named `resource_type` that holds the Resource class that the node expects.

 ```gdscript
 class_name EnemyStatsComponent extends Node